M4V vs. MP4: What Is the Difference?

 What Are the Differences Between M4V and MP4

 If you’re curious about the main differences between the popular MP4 format and M4V, we have you covered.
-First of all, the DRM technology makes the latter harder to play without proper software.
+The key distinction is that M4V often includes DRM protection, making it harder to play without the appropriate software.
 However, there are other differences as well and we’re going to explore them in the following paragraphs.

 m4v vs mp4